polycube-network/polycube/Documentation/services/pcn-nat/nat.rst

 ===

 This service implements a NAT, network address translation working at layer 3.
 In particular, the service can remap source and destination IP addresses and source and destination ports in IP datagram packet headers while they are transit across a traffic routing device.
-This is a transparent NAT, so it requires to be used with a router.

 Features
 --------